-Madan Mohan’s legacy, which would’ve been legendary in any other time, is perhaps overshadowed by the immense success of his peers in the era when Bollywood music was at its zenith.
+Madan Mohan’s legacy, which would’ve been legendary at any other time, is perhaps overshadowed by the immense success of his peers in the era when Bollywood music was at its zenith.
 Christened Ghazal ka Shehzadaa (The Prince Of Ghazals) by Lata Mangeshkar, he formed an enviable partnership with her and is behind some of the nightingale’s most revered tunes (including the hauntingly beautiful “Lag Jaa Gale”).
-As opposed to the more mainstream, global sounds of his contemporaries such as the Burmans or Shankar-Jaikishan, Mohan was a purist who laid emphasis on classical instruments, and ghazal compositions, creating a niche for himself despite a less bulging repertoire.
-An out-of-favour legend.
+As opposed to the more mainstream, global sounds of his contemporaries such as the Burmans or Shankar-Jaikishan, Mohan was a purist who laid emphasis on classical instruments and ghazal compositions, creating a niche for himself despite a less bulging repertoire.
+An out-of-favor legend.

 13. K.V Mahadevan

 Notable Soundtracks: Kandan Karunai (1967), Adimai Penn (1969), Sankarabharanam (1979), Swathi Kiranam (1992)

 Over six hundred feature films.
 Over five decades.
 In four Languages.
 Two-time National Award winner.
 Need I even say more?
 KVM, as he is affectionately known, was one of the flagbearers of meaningful, lyrical music in massy Southern films, as he collaborated with directors like K. Viswanath on many a blockbuster.
 He was known for giving vocalists the liberty to improvise and innovate.
 Also known for mythologicals such as Sampoorna Ramayanam and Thiruvilayadal, KVM is said to have been a path-breaker in blending classical and filmi styles and being a `guru’ to many music directors.
 Mainstream, but far from stereotypical.